informationgrid/ingrid-installer/README.md

 InGrid Installer
 =========

 This library is part of the InGrid software package.
-It provides common functionality regarding ingrid installer.
+It provides common functionality regarding the InGrid installer.

 Contribute